Indigo Dyeing & Itajime Shibori Workshop

 Materials: One pair of cotton socks, two tea towels, and a cotton tote bag.

-Resources: A self-published informational zine and local tasty treats.
+Resources: A self-published informational zine

 Supplies: All dye materials, mordants, and tools.